metalcycling/openstructure/modules/mol/base/doc/entity.rst

     :type: float

+  .. attribute:: center_of_atoms

+    Center of atoms, that is the average atom position of the entity.
+    Use :attr:`center_of_mass` for the the mass-weighted center of the entity.
+    Also available as :meth:`GetCenterOfAtoms`.

+    :type: :class:`~ost.geom.Vec3`

   .. attribute:: center_of_mass

-    Center of mass.
+    Center of mass of the entity.
     Also available as :meth:`GetCenterOfMass`

     :type: :class:`~ost.geom.Vec3`

-  .. attribute:: center_of_atoms
+  .. attribute:: geometric_center

+    Mid-point of the axis aligned bounding box of the entity.
-    Center of atoms (not mass-weighted).
-Also available as :meth:`GetCenterOfAtoms`.
+    Also available as :meth:`GetGeometricCenter`

-    :type: :class:`~ost.geom.Vec3`
+    :type: Vec3

   .. attribute:: positions